Pinniped-BaaS/.github/profile/README.md

 ### Install the CLI
 To install the CLI tool, you can use the built-in package manager `npm`.
+More information about the CLI can be found at its [repository](https://github.com/Pinniped-BaaS/pinniped-cli).

 Run `npm install pinniped-cli -g`.